solunian/two-colors/README.md

 A game collection that uses only two main colors.
 Designed to help people correct "lazy eye" (amblyopia) by using those red-blue tinted glasses (like for 3D movies).

-## Games Completed
+## Minigames

 - [x] tetra
-- [ ] tanks from wii play: wasd to move, mouse/click to fire bullets, space bar for dropping a mine
+- [ ] tanks from wii play: wasd to move, mouse to aim, spacebar to fire
-- [ ] getting chased

 ## Dev Notes